Shirosaaki/MyGlaGla/docs/user_guide.md

 # 📖 User Guide

 Welcome to the GLADOS User Guide!
-This document provides an overview of the features and functionalities of GLADOS, a powerful interpreter for the LISP / TSL (TheShowLang).
+This document provides an overview of the features and functionalities of GLADOS, a powerful compilator for the TSL (TheShowLang).
 Whether you're a beginner or an experienced user, this guide will help you get started and make the most out of GLADOS.

 ## ✨ Features

 GLADOS offers the following features:
-- **🟦 LISP Interpreter**: Execute LISP code with support for arithmetic operations, list manipulations, and function definitions.
-- **🟩 TSL Interpreter**: Run TSL code, a simple programming language that supports variable assignments, arithmetic operations, and basic control structures.
+- **🟩 TSL Compilator**: Compile TSL code, a simple programming language that supports variable assignments, arithmetic operations, and basic control structures.
-- **▶️ Interactive REPL**: Experiment with LISP and TSL code in an interactive Read-Eval-Print Loop (REPL) environment.
+- **▶️ Interactive REPL**: Experiment with TSL code in an interactive Read-Eval-Print Loop (REPL) environment.
 - **⚠️ Error Handling**: Get informative error messages to help you debug your code.

 ## 🚀 Getting Started